About me

 Additional information

-I offer a free 20 minute initial phone consultation to discuss why you are seeking counselling, answer any questions you may have and decide whether we would like to book a first session.
+I offer a free 20 minute initial phone conversation for us to discuss your needs, answer any questions you may have, and decide if we wish to begin counselling together.

 When I work

-I currently have daytime and evening availability for weekly sessions on Monday, Tuesday and Wednesday.
-Please contact me for more information.
+I currently have availability for weekly sessions on Tuesday (in-person and online) and Wednesday (online).

 Further information